-On an annual basis, our income tax expense for the majority of our subsidiaries is a function of our operating expenses and costbased transfer pricing methodologies and not a function of consolidated pre-tax income.
-As a result, our annual effective tax rate will typically vary inversely to changes in our consolidated pre-tax income.
-For fiscal 2014 we are forecasting a lower annual effective tax rate as compared to 2013, primarily as a result of higher pre-tax earnings as compared to 2013 and changes to our geographic mix of earnings.
-Additionally, our fiscal 2014 annual effective tax rate is expected to be further reduced by tax benefits recognized as a result of changes to our corporate entity operating structure.
+On an annual basis, our income tax expense for the majority of our subsidiaries is a function of our operating expenses and cost-based transfer pricing methodologies and not a function of consolidated pre-tax income.
+As a result, our consolidated annual effective tax rate will typically vary inversely to changes in our consolidated pre-tax income.
+For fiscal 2014 we are forecasting a lower consolidated annual effective tax rate as compared to 2013, primarily as a result of higher consolidated pre-tax earnings as compared to 2013 and changes to our geographic mix of earnings.
+Additionally, our fiscal 2014 consolidated annual effective tax rate will be further reduced by tax benefits recognized as a result of the changes to our corporate entity operating structure.